 Resource Capabilities

-This factor considers whether the talent you need is already on board, and if so, what do they need to forgo to deliver this solution.
+This factor considers whether the talent you need is already on board, and if so, what do they need to forgo to deliver this solution?
 If you do not have the skill or the bandwidth, what is the cost of hiring and onboarding new resources?
 How does this affect the timeline?
 Once the solution is live, how would you keep these resources fully engaged?
-Do you use contractors who could leave with critical knowledge of the solution infrastructure?
+Do you use contractors who could leave with critical knowledge of the solution infrastructure or reskill them to another tool?

 Customization and Integration

-First, customization considers if the solution would be largely homogeneous, or will you tailor it to different audiences?
+First, customization considers if the solution would be largely homogeneous, or if you will tailor it to different audiences.
 Who are your consumers or customers?
 What are their behavioral characteristics?
-How is the user experience, capacity and scalability?
+How is the user experience, capacity, and scalability?
+Does the solution need advanced capabilities like AI/machine learning or sentiment analysis?

 Second, integration considers whether the capability will be part of a web-based application or merely a standalone dashboard, for example.